AndreySavelyev/simple_leaderboards/leaders/Readme.md

 Once a competition is created via the API, it gets picked up by the engine and is taken into consideration for all the incoming events without the need of restarting the service.

+## How to see competitions and leaderboards

+Open `localhost:8080/` in your browser

 ## DB schema

 ```SQL